 This is a sponsored post on behalf of Pillsbury.
-All content, photos and opinions are 100% my own.
+All content, photos, and opinions are 100% my own.

 Blossoms are blooming on trees, the weather is warming up and parties are being planned.
-Spring is nature’s way of saying “let’s party!” and I for one can’t wait for Easter Egg Hunts, brunch and backyard BBQs.
+Spring is nature’s way of saying “let’s party!” and I for one can’t wait for Easter Egg Hunts, brunch, and backyard BBQs.
 Before you head off to your springtime celebrations you are definitely going to want to make these Lemon Cheesecake Crescent Rolls.

-Warm flaky crescent rolls are filled with a cream citrus filling that will make your taste buds tingle.
+Warm flaky crescent rolls are filled with a creamy citrus filling that will make your taste buds tingle.
 This sweet treat is perfect for any of your springtime celebrations, I’m definitely making them for our Easter brunch, or those rare relaxed and lazy Saturday mornings.

-The arrival of spring not only brings warmer weather, but in our house it brings lots of sports activities.
+The arrival of spring not only brings warmer weather but in our house, it brings lots of sports activities.
 We spend most of our weekends at the soccer field or gym watching our kids play basketball.
 But, on those rare mornings when we don’t have to rush out the door early on the weekends, these lemon cheesecake crescent rolls would be the perfect way to savor family time.

 This recipe is super simple, especially when you use Pillsbury Crescent Rolls.
 And, you know that I am a big fan of any recipe that allows me to spend less time making a mess in the kitchen and more time with my kids.
 Speaking of kids, this is a great recipe to let them help you.